Remote-Stream/psyber/README.md

 - Improved error catching and logging
 - Fixed audio when switching between examples
 - Added missing sounds from examples
+- Added rec(param) command to record canvas in video mode
 ```

 ## Where to find out more